JoePShoulak/Aglet/README.md

 Talking points:
 - Iterators as a language construct? might be cool.
 - Constant VS mutable?
+Something like
 - How many keywords do we want?
 I like to keep them to a minimum.
 - Strict typing is a must, it simplifies stuff so much.
 Later...:
 - How will we tell the OS to run some program? maybe syntax like `!['test', 'param1', 'param2', var]`? it needs to be simple, easy to add... maybe `![test param1 param2 $var]`?
-The latter can just be syntax sugar for `exec(['test', 'param1', 'param2', var])`
+The latter can just be syntax sugar for `exec(['test', 'param1', 'param2', var])`:: DON'T WORRY ABOUT THIS YET

 -----